iShezmu/holbertonschool-web_front_end/html_advanced/README.md

       - below the level 2 ´About Us´ heading add a paragraph with text ´Everything about us´
       - below the level 2 ´Testimonials´ heading add a paragraph with text ´We are more than a digital company´
       - below the level 2 ´Contact´ heading add a paragraph with text ´We like to know new people´

+*   13-styleguide.html
+    - After the existing section containing ´Headings´, create a new ´section´ in ´main´
+      - in this section create a ´header´
+        - Inside the header, create a level 2 heading with text ´Paragraph´
+      - after the ´header´ add a level 2 heading with text ´Heading with a subtitle´
+      - after the level 2 heading, add a paragraph with text ´This is my subtitle´
+      - after the last paragraph, add another paragraph with text: ´Nunc lacinia ante nunc ac lobortis.
+Interdum adipiscing gravida odio porttitor sem non mi integer non faucibus ornare mi ut ante amet placerat aliquet.
+Volutpat eu sed ante lacinia sapien lorem accumsan varius montes viverra nibh in adipiscing blandit tempus accumsan.´